Dubai World Cup Night 2025: Preview, Picks & Betting Tips

 Staying power on the dirt — a rematch fans will want to see.

-Al Nayyir put in a polished display to beat Sunway in the G3 Nad Al Sheba Trophy last month and arrives in excellent condition.
-Stable rep Molly Keegan-Price left little doubt: “He feels super.”
-The Tom Clover-trained stayer has galloped on consecutive Saturdays and has been kept relaxed on the Tapeta training track.
-Burdett Road, third in the Group 2 Dubai City of Gold, completed similar work in tandem Monday morning.
+Al Nayyir put in a polished display to beat Sunway in the G3 Nad Al Sheba Trophy last month and arrives at the Dubai Gold Cup in excellent condition.
+Stable rep Molly Keegan-Price left little doubt: "He feels super."
+The Tom Clover-trained stayer has galloped on consecutive Saturdays and has been based on the Tapeta training track rather than the main dirt, keeping him relaxed and happy.

 $1,000,000 Group 2 Godolphin Mile (Sponsored by EMAAR)